 - a.
 The Runner declares the attacked server. - b.
 A checkpoint occurs. - c.
 The Runner gains 1[c] to spend during the run for each bad publicity the Corp has. - d.
 The run formally begins.
-At this time, any abilities with "run begins" or "run initiated" trigger conditions become pending. - e.
-A checkpoint occurs. - f.
+At this time, any "run begins" or "run initiated" abilities meet their trigger conditions. - e.
+A checkpoint occurs.

+f.
+The Initiation Phase is complete (and the end-of-phase checkpoint occurs).
 If the attacked server has at least one piece of ice protecting it, the Runner proceeds to step 6.9.2, Approach Ice, approaching the outermost piece of ice protecting the attacked server.
 If the attacked server is not protected by ice, the Runner moves to step 6.9.5, Approach Server.